 Easily amplified by stimulation

-Neural and immune response thresholds are lowered
+Lowered neural and immune response thresholds

-Many people wonder:
+Many wonder:

 “I’m already using very gentle methods.
 Why does it still feel off?”